Xceptance/neodymium-template/README.md

 3. Update the `@CucumberOptions` within `template.cucumber.tests.RunAllTests.java` to have the new path in features and glue

 # Remove unneeded code approach
 After you have decided whether you want to go the pure Java or the Cucumber way.
-You can simply delete the folder of the unused approach.
+You can simply delete the folder of the unused approach (either `src/test/java/template/neodymium` or `src/test/java/template/cucumber`).
 If you like you can also clean up the Surefire configuration in the `pom.xml` by removing the now unused `<include>` path.

 ```XML